 There’s much to be learned from this new transition to remote work.
 This is an opportunity to evaluate your company’s ability to support employees during a time of upheaval and isolation.
 Our daily schedules have transformed.
 We can no longer look to the left and tap the person sitting next to us on the shoulder to ask a question.
 We spend more time typing and less time talking.
 After this pandemic winds down, we will need to take stock of the significance of these changes and do everything we can to make our virtual teams successful for the long-term.

 We do know one thing for certain: we are in the midst of an unprecedented global health crisis, and rewarding and recognizing employees during a time of upheaval is more important than ever.
 People are naturally social creatures, and it’s critical that we band together and leverage the resources we have to stay connected.
-As more states transition to shelter-in-place orders, we must make an effort to cultivate inclusive, connected digital communities that thrive with recognition
+We must make an effort to cultivate inclusive, connected digital communities that thrive with recognition.

 Erin Nelson is a Digital Marketing Manager at Fond with over six years of B2B SaaS marketing experience.
 Erin has authored dozens of articles on employee rewards and recognition and frequently researches new trends in R&R. In their spare time, you can find them playing music, reading about socioeconomic and gender-based politics, and listening to true crime podcasts.